There are two main types of Probate in New York: Formal Administration and Summary Administration.

 This process could take several months to complete, but is still shorter than Formal Administration, which could potentially take years to complete.

-The other type of Florida Probate is called Formal Administration.
+The other type of New York Probate is called Formal Administration.
 During Formal Administration, the Estate will go through the entire Florida Probate process, including the designation of a personal representative of the estate, who may have to perform such duties as filing Letters of Administration, Letters to Creditors, the distribution of assets, the payment of debts and taxes, and more under the supervision of the Court.

 The probate of each estate is different, and these tasks may or may not need to be performed at the discretion of the Court.